craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 ###### Fire-Heart Ruby
 ##### Force
 ###### Space-Jolt Diamond
+> A perfect sphere of diamond, inside of which a tiny storm rages with untapped potential.
+It continually rumbles and hums in your hand.
 > *Space-Jolt Diamond*s are a **rare** artifact.
 > A *Space-Jolt Diamond* holds up to four charges, and can be used to produce a powerful 10' cone of force.
 Creatures within the cone must make a DC 19 Strength Saving Throw or take 3d6 +12 force damage, is pushed 5' backwards, and is knocked Prone.